JulianAlonso/UseCase/README.md

 ```

 ## Contributing:
-If you find and issue, please, write a test that reproduce it and notificate me by github issues.
+If you find and issue, please, write a test that reproduce it and notify me by github issues.
 If you have some idea about how to improve it, fork it, write your code, test it and send me a pull request.

 ## Developed by: